Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 ii.
 Appearance

-Despite innovative printing techniques, an essentially plastic manmade material cannot replicate the warmth and beauty of natural wood - whether veneer or solid.
+Despite innovative printing techniques, an essentially plastic manmade material cannot replicate the warmth and beauty of natural wood.

 iii.
 Inflexible